yearn/yearn-vaults/SPECIFICATION.md

 NOTE: The Treasury system could leverage the Vault design, with strategies that just market sell the rewards for YFI.

-1. The Treasury should incentivize proper management of the Vault by Governance, optimizing for stability of returns over long periods of time, minimizing risk, and encouraging more deposits.
+1. The Treasury should incentivize proper management of the Vault by Governance, optimizing for stability of returns over long periods of time, minimizing risk, and encouraging growth of deposits.